adwise-fiu/mpc-mgmt-cmdl/README.md

 * TCP port for data input: 1270
 * TCP port for reporting results: 1260

-Configuration foun in `./mpcframework/network/mpcs/mpc_control_protocol.py`
+Configuration found in `./mpcframework/network/mpcs/mpc_control_protocol.py`

 #### MPC Management Server

 The only server IP address participants need to know is the MPC management server IP, which also carries out the participant registration.
-The IP address specification is done in files located at `./mpcframework/network/` as follows:
+The IP address specification is done in files located in the folder `./mpcframework/network/` as follows:

 * To contact the registration server, replace `'localhost'` for the corresponding MPC management server IP in line 13 of `network_protocol_base.py`